splanck/vento/README.md

 The code already guards `SIGWINCH`, but enabling additional feature macros may be required for full functionality.

+When linking on macOS, use the non-wide curses library.
+The Makefile and test script automatically select `-lncurses` instead of the wide-character version `-lncursesw` when `uname` reports `Darwin`.

 ## Command Line Options

 You can pass a few simple flags when starting Vento: